jbcodeforce/kafka-studies/docs/index.md

 ### Event streams

-Product documentation to access eventstreams.
+Product documentation to access event streams.

 * Event streams / kafka on OpenShift with TLS connection on external route.
 We need the following quarkus properties: